-Rockway and North Pelham Presbyterian Churches share a single minister, The Rev. Marian Raynard.
+Rockway and North Pelham Presbyterian Churches are a two-point charge and share a minister, Reverend Jacob Lee.

 Study and education opportunities are offered at various times throughout the year.

 Fellowship Sundays are the second and third Sunday of each month with refreshments being hosted following the worship service.